Crimson (Alkaline Trio album): Artwork

-The album's cover art features drummer Derek Grant and Matt Skiba's then fiancée (and now ex-wife), Monica.
+The album's cover art features the band's former drummer Derek Grant and Matt Skiba's then-fiancée (and now ex-wife), Monica.

 According to Matt Skiba, the band were: "doing the photo shoot and we had a completely different idea of what the record was going to look like.
 And Monica was there doing our styling; she got a bunch of outfits and she did the styling for pretty much all the new pictures for the record.
 She was there and the photographer was just doing all these different things and he had her stand in.
 He was toying with these different ideas with just a small portion of her face in the picture and then, lo and behold, she's our cover star.
 So we thought it looked cool and the people at the art department are in cahoots with the photographer who is amazing.
 Everybody who worked on the thing was cool and hands on and saw these pictures of her and were asking “who is that?”
 I said “that's my girlfriend” and they said “that's perfect, we have to use her."
 I think it looks very cinematic, and that's what we were going for.
 Once it was coming together, it was like film noir."